N3333xus/EchoShare/README.md

 # EchoShare

-EchoShare is a simple article-posting platform developed with django following MTV architecture.
+EchoShare is a simple article-posting platform developed with django following MVT(Model-View-Template) architecture.

 ## Features